robdimsdale/garagepi/README.md

 ### Go dependencies

 Dependencies are managed using [godep](https://github.com/tools/godep).
-Install godep :
+Install it as follows:

 ```
 go get -u github.com/tools/godep
 ```

-Install dependencies from within the directory of this cloned repo:
+From within the directory of this cloned repo, fetch the golang dependencies:

 ```
 godep restore